-Cuban entrepreneurs urge Trump to keep U.S.-Cuba detente going
+Businessman Trump urged to keep U.S.-Cuba detente going

 The letter, organized by Cuba Educational Travel, a U.S. company that arranges trips to the island, and coordinated with the Washington lobbying group Engage Cuba, was signed by startup companies and small-scale entrepreneurs.
 They included family-owned restaurants, high-tech firms, car services and hair salons.

+"A lot of what we've been able to achieve is because of the links between the U.S. and Cuba," Yamina Vicente, who owns Decorazon, a party planning and decorating business, in Havana.

+"Trump is a businessman and I hope that he will understand," she said.

 The Obama administration has pressed for additional U.S. business deals in Cuba in hopes of making detente irreversible.
-U.S. businesses are looking to persuade Trump to drop his threats to cancel Obama’s opening, a reversal they fear could cost them hundreds of millions of dollars.
+U.S. businesses fear a reversal of Obama’s opening could cost them hundreds of millions of dollars.

+Royal Caribbean Cruises Ltd and Norwegian Cruise Line said on Wednesday they had received approval from Cuba's government to operate cruises to the island and would soon be announcing itineraries.

 Obama and President Raul Castro announced a breakthrough in diplomatic relations nearly two years ago.
-Since then, ties have been restored, and Obama has used executive actions to ease some business and travel restrictions, though the Republican-controlled Congress has resisted removing the broader U.S. embargo.
+Since then, ties have been restored, and Obama has used executive actions to ease some business and travel restrictions, although the Republican-controlled U.S. Congress has resisted removing the broader U.S. embargo.

-Trump has said that Obama should have cut a "better deal," echoing critics who have said that Cuba was given too many concessions.
+Trump has said Obama should have cut a "better deal," echoing critics who have said Cuba was given too many concessions.
 At a campaign rally in Miami, Trump said he would seek to reverse Obama's moves unless Cuba allowed greater freedom.
 The Cuban government so far has mostly refrained from commenting on Trump's statements.

 U.S. supporters of detente have said it is improving Cubans' lives while opening cracks in the socialist system.

 Raul Castro started introducing market-style reforms in 2011.
 Cuban entrepreneurs have complained, however, that more changes are needed.
-Private businesses still have no access to wholesale stores and can only import or export via government agencies.
+Private businesses still have no access to wholesale stores and can only import or export via government agencies. internet service on the island are also extremely limited.

-(Reporting by Matt Spetalnick; Additional reporting by Patricia Zengerle in Washington and Sarah Marsh in Havana; Editing by Toni Reinhold)
+(Reporting by Matt Spetalnick; Additional reporting by Patricia Zengerle in Washington and Sarah Marsh in Havana; Editing by Toni Reinhold and Andrew Hay)